Janne Lucas Persson: 1965–1969: Lucas

 At the age of 18, Persson formed a pop group, Lucas.
 The group's name came from one of Persson's friends who thought that if you could call a pop group something as Tages, Lucas would work as a name too.
 The group was characterized by his skilful piano playing and singing.
 The group's breakthrough came two years later, in 1967, when they won Sveriges Radio's Pop Band Competition, and charted on Tio i Topp with the song "Antisocial Season".
-The band had its first success with a cover version of The Moody Blues' song "Go Now", originally written by Bessie Banks in 1964.
+The band had its first success with a cover version of The Moody Blues' song "Go Now", originally recorded by Bessie Banks in 1964.
 Lucas' single was one of the most popular songs in Sweden in 1968.
 The song peaked at No. 2 on Tio i Topp where it stayed for 8 weeks.

 Later in 1967, the Swedish newspaper Bildjournalen released its own vinyl record, on which Lucas was featured with their song "Touring".
 The band made several successful tours in Scandinavia throughout their career, playing as an opening act for The Rolling Stones in Helsingborg and for Jimi Hendrix at Liseberg.

 As pop bands became less popular in the late 1960s, Lucas disbanded in 1969.